Christoph142/modern-scroll/README.md

-modern scroll is an extension for Opera and Chromium-based browsers that takes scrolling to a whole new level.
+modern scroll is a browser extension that takes scrolling to a whole new level.

 What's so awesome about it?